The perfect subject line11 tips to prevent your newsletter from ending up in the trash

 As the saying goes: The worm should taste good to the fish and not to the angler.
 It’s the same with mailings.
 A subject line that you think is great doesn’t have to appeal to your target group.
 Therefore the motto is: test, test, test.
 With an A-/B-Test, for example, you can quickly determine what is more popular.

 Example: One of our board members was convinced that emojis in the subject of B2B newsletters are counterproductive and lead to fewer openings.
 His argument was that he deletes all emails with emojis unread.
 So he regarded his behaviour as standard.
 We did the test several times – and each time the variants with an emoji performed better.
-One of the winning subjects was: “Webinar: Optimize your results with Testing! 📈”.
+One of the winning subjects was: “Online training: Optimize your results with Testing! 📈”.

 Of course, in the B2B environment, the subject must not lose its seriousness.